Chef & Child

 The Little Oscar Awards recognize those chapters that put forth an exceptional effort to advance the mission of the ACF Chef & Child Foundation in its fight against childhood hunger and malnutrition.

-“To educate children and families in understanding proper nutrition through community-based initiatives led by American Culinary Federation chef members, and to be the voice of the culinary industry in its fight against childhood hunger, malnutrition and obesity.”
+“To educate children and families in understanding proper nutrition through community-based initiatives led by American Culinary Federation chef members, adiposity and to be the voice of the culinary industry in its fight against childhood hunger, visit this malnutrition and obesity.”

 Designed to reach children in the 4th and 5th grade, the program was developed in 1989 by professional chefs David Wasson, CWC, and Brad Everett CC, members of the American Culinary Federation / Washington State Chefs Association (Seattle).
 The Program has been accepted as a national education initiative of The Chef & Child Foundation.
 It addresses issues of hunger, poverty, and malnutrition of American children and provides nutrition education for children pre-school through 5th grade.